OwnLocal/ruby-style-guide/README.md

     end
     ```

-* Don't use the return value of `=` (an assignment) in conditional
+* There is a fairly popular idiom among Rubyists that's sometimes
-  expressions unless the assignment is wrapped in parentheses.
-This is
+  referred to as *safe assignment in condition*, which is
-  a fairly popular idiom among Rubyists that's sometimes referred to as
+  assigning a value to a variable in a conditional.
-  *safe assignment in condition*.
+  Please don't do that.

     ```Ruby
     # bad (+ a warning)